Marc Summers: Later career

+Summers appeared on The Tonight Show with Jay Leno on October 17, 1994, alongside Burt Reynolds.
+According to Summers' account in his 1999 memoir Everything in Its Place, Reynolds arrived in a confrontational mood after Leno had made critical comments about Reynolds' ongoing divorce from Loni Anderson during the previous night's show.
+During his segment, Reynolds cut Leno's tie with scissors and engaged in increasingly tense exchanges with the host, culminating in Leno making a sexually suggestive joke about Reynolds just before Summers was brought on.
+When Summers mentioned being a "neatness fanatic", Reynolds began needling him aggressively.
+After Summers quipped "by the way, I'm still married", Reynolds dumped water onto Summers' lap.
+Summers retaliated by dousing Reynolds, receiving a standing ovation from the audience, and the confrontation ended with both men hitting each other with shaving cream pies.
+The incident generated significant media attention, and Summers later stated it was unplanned and genuine: "This was not planned, it was all real. […] It was like survival of the fittest.
+I was a comic.
+You wait your entire life to get on the Tonight Show, I wasn't going to let this guy fuck it up for me."
+According to Summers, the episode helped Leno tie David Letterman in the Nielsen ratings for the first time.

 During the 1990s, Summers continued work on television shows, each with varying success.
 He created and hosted the short-lived children's game show Pick Your Brain, co-hosted Great Day America on the PAX Network, produced I Can't Believe You Said That, and hosted It's a Surprise on Food Network.

 Summers returned to Nickelodeon in 2000 as the executive consultant for Double Dare 2000, an updated version of the original show.
 Two years later, he was the executive producer for another Nickelodeon resurrection, Wild and Crazy Kids.

 GSN chose Summers to host its original program WinTuition in 2002.

 On March 28, 2008, the Communication and Journalism Club of Coastal Carolina University presented Summers with the first annual Peach Cobbler Award, an honor modeled after Harvard's Hasty Pudding Award.
 After the ceremony, Summers hosted a mock version of Double Dare on the university's campus.